djacob65/maggot-mkdocs/docs/tutorial/metadata.md

 : <p>You will then have the possibility to publish the metadata later with possibly the corresponding data in a data repository such as [Dataverse](../../publish/dataverse/) or [Zenodo](../../publish/zenodo/).</p>

-__2.__ The second use is only to deposit the metadata into a data repository : <p>Whether with [Dataverse](../../publish/dataverse/) or [Zenodo](../../publish/zenodo/), you have the possibility of publishing metadata directly in one or other of these repositories without using the storage space.</p>
+__2.__ The second use is only to deposit the metadata into a data repository : <p>Whether with [Dataverse](../../publish/dataverse/) or [Zenodo](../../publish/zenodo/), you have the possibility to publish metadata directly in one or other of these repositories without using the storage space.</p>

 <center>
 <a href="../../images/tuto2_fig8.png" data-lightbox="fig8"><img src="../../images/tuto2_fig8.png" width="800px"></a>